The Media Composer Professional Editing II Course

 - A background as an editor, assistant editor, director or producer is strongly recommended

 This course has an Avid Certified Professional Exam available at the end of both 200 level courses.
-The exam is normally taken on the last day of The Media Composer Professional Effects and Compositing Course, however you can arrange to take the exam at a later date.
+Once completed please contact us to book your exam at a later date.

 - You must be an Avid Certified User before sitting the Professional exam.
 Find out more about Avid User Certifications.